Serial killer Port could have been stopped if police listened, inquest told

 He added that it was “like losing Jack twice” when police asked to exhume his body five weeks after his burial.

-Donna Taylor was on the phone when she heard her mother scream at being told he was dead.
+Jack’s sister Donna Taylor said she was on the phone when she heard her mother scream at being told he was dead.

-She said: “I went straight round to mum and dad’s.
-It was awful because we arrived and mum was walking around with Jack’s shirt, just sobbing.”
+Giving evidence, she said: “I went straight round to mum and dad’s.
+It was awful because we arrived and mum was walking around with Jack’s shirt just sobbing.”

-The witness and her sister Jenny set out to find out what happened to their brother.
+Ms Taylor and her sister Jenny went on to carry out their own investigation to find out what happened to their brother.

 She said: “We were adamant that for Jack to go to Barking … there must be a party, a get-together in a house, because he would not just go there.